Begich plans campaign announcement amid pressure to quit

-JUNEAU, Alaska (AP) — Democratic former U.S. Sen. Mark Begich plans a news conference to discuss the future of his gubernatorial run in Alaska.
+JUNEAU, Alaska (AP) — Democratic former U.S. Sen. Mark Begich, who has faced pressure to drop out of the race for governor in Alaska, plans a news conference Tuesday to discuss the future of his campaign.

 Tuesday is the deadline for party nominees to withdraw ahead of November’s general election.
 Begich was unopposed in winning the Democratic nod for governor last month.

-But he has faced pressure — including from within his own party — to quit the race.
+But he has faced pressure, including from his own party, to quit the race.
 Some Democrats and independents have worried that Begich and Gov. Bill Walker, an independent, could split the vote and hand the race to Republicans.
+Walker won with Democratic support in 2014.

-Former state Sen. Mike Dunleavy is the GOP nominee.
+Conservative former state Sen. Mike Dunleavy is the GOP nominee.

 Most Read Nation & World Stories